DNACENSolutions/dnac_ansible_workflows/workflows/sites/README.md

 You can change the site hierarchy for unprovisioned devices while preserving AP locations on floor maps.
 Note, however, that you can't move an existing floor to a different building.

-## RMAC access to create and modify sites
+## RBAC access to create and modify sites
 Users with the SUPER-ADMIN-ROLE, NETWORK-ADMIN-ROLE can create,update, delete sites Users with custome role with access to network design can create,update, delete sites